iPad 6 Wi-Fi Right Speaker Replacement

 Step 45

-- Gently wedge the flat end of a spudger between the antenna and the speaker assembly—just like tucking in a cozy blanket!
+- Gently wedge the flat end of your spudger between the antenna and the speaker assembly.

-- Now, give that spudger a little slide towards the home button to slice through the foam adhesive holding the antenna tight.
-You're doing great!
+- Carefully slide that spudger towards the home button to slice through the foam adhesive holding the antenna in place.

 Tools Used